facelessuser/soupsieve/docs/src/markdown/api.md

     """Select the specified tags."""
 ```

-`select` given a tag, will select all tags that match the provided CSS selector string.
-You can give `limit` a positive integer to return a specific number tags (0 means to return all tags).
+`select` will return all tags under the given a tag, that match the given CSS selectors provided.
+You can also limit the number of tags returned by providing a positive integer via the `limit` parameter (0 means to return all tags).

-`select` accepts a CSS selector string, a `node` or element, an optional [namespace](#namespaces) dictionary, a `limit`, and `flags`.
+`select` accepts a CSS selector string, a `node`/element, an optional [namespace](#namespaces) dictionary, a `limit`, and `flags`.

 ```pycon3
 >>> import soupsieve as sv